Reducing the amount of carbs you eat is one of the best ways to lose weight.

-Bottom Line: For people who are physically active or want to maintain their weight, a range of 100-150 grams per day may be optimal.
-For people who have metabolic problems, going under 50 grams per day is a good idea.
+Summary: For people who are physically active or want to maintain their weight, a range of 100-150 grams of carbs per day may be optimal.
+For people who have metabolic problems and need to lose weight quickly, going under 50 grams per day is a good idea.

 A low-carb diet isn't just about weight loss, it is also supposed to improve your health.

 For this reason, it should be based on real, unprocessed foods and healthy carb sources.

 So-called "low carb junk foods" are a bad choice.

 If you want to improve your health, then choose unprocessed foods: meats, fish, eggs, vegetables, nuts, avocados, healthy fats and full-fat dairy products.

 Choose carbohydrate sources that include fiber.
 If you prefer a "moderate" carb intake then try to choose unrefined starch sources like potatoes, sweet potatoes, oats and brown rice.

 Added sugar and refined wheat are always bad options and should be limited or avoided.